Lambard-ML-Team/MADGUI/MADGUI_local-version/README.txt

 This is a local version of MADGUI, you can use it if the online version is too slow or if you don't want to upload your data on the online server of streamlit.

-If you have question or bug report you can use the GitHub or the online MADGUI contact page to contct us.
+If you have question or bug report you can use the GitHub or the online MADGUI contact page to contact us.

+If you want to use the local version, download the zip by clicking "Code" -> "Download ZIP"

-To launch MADGUI you have to open your terminal then go to the repertory where you save the MADGUI.py file:
+To launch MADGUI you have to open your terminal then go to the repertory where you save the MADGUI.py file.

-For exemple if you save the file on your Desktop the line you have to write is :
+For exemple, if you save the folder on your Desktop, the line you have to write is :

-cd Desktop/MADGUI_local_version   on MAC cd Desktop\MADGUI_local_version   on Windows
+cd Desktop/MADGUI_local-version   on MAC cd Desktop\MADGUI_local-version   on Windows

+Tehn for the first use you have to install the requirements packages neccessary for the use of MADGUI, it can take some times:

+pip install -r requirements.txt

-Then you have to launch MADGUI by writing :
+Then you can use MADGUI every time you want it by writing :

 streamlit run MADGUI.py